London holds a unique place in the hearts of Harry Potter fans all over the world.

 Put on your wizarding cape and follow us on a wonderful journey through London, revealing remarkable Harry Potter sites and sharing intriguing facts about each location.

-In addition, we’ll check out the popular Harry Potter World attraction tourist and point out the annual fan events that take place in the city.
+In addition, we’ll check out the popular Harry Potter London attractions and point out the annual fan events that take place in the city.

 In fact, Kings Cross Station as a meeting point for the young wizards was inspired by the real-life love story of J.K.
 Rowling’s parents who met for the first time on a train to Scotland that departed from Kings Cross Station.